theod07/recommend-a-graham/README.md

-Motivation
+[slide01]

-Most of us here are familiar with instagram.
-Sometimes we're greeted with SELFIES.
-Sometimes we're greeted with FOODIES.
+Most of us here are familiar with Instagram.
+Sometimes we're greeted with selfies.
+Sometimes we're greeted with foodies.
 I don't know about you, but I'm not terribly interested in celebrity selfies and fancy hamburgers.

 It's hard to find relevant content on Instagram.
 We could search for hashtags, but that requires that you know what you're looking for before hand.
 And even if we did, we'd get back images that have been tagged.
 What if we could use the content of the images, instead?